fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

 3. Note the status of the agent.

-    It’s worth noting that each time Okta loses connectivity with the agent, and each time connectivity is restored, all admins in your Okta org will get an email notification.
+    > Each time Okta loses connectivity with the agent, and each time connectivity is restored, all admins in your Okta org will get an email notification.
 If you want to prevent this email, you can deactivate the agent on this page.
 You can also turn off notifications under **Settings > Account**.

 #### Test Delegated Authentication